How to Square the Clubface at Impact (A Comprehensive Guide to Do it Consistently)

 To hit a golf ball straight, the clubface must be square at impact.
 It’s as simple as that.

-If only golf were that simple.
 The real issue lies in what must be done to square the clubface.

 If you are ready to learn what it takes to square a clubface and finally start striking the ball the way the pros do, you are in the right spot.

-If you don’t have time to read my complete guide on how to square a clubface, here are the things you can take away for now until you have time to read the in-depth guide.
+If you don’t have time to read our complete guide on how to square a clubface, here are the things you can take away for now until you have time to read the in-depth guide.

 - Wrist angle, especially flexion and extension, will open and close the clubface in the golf swing.